 Website conversion is one of the indicators of success.

 Because there are millions of blogs.
 To be more precise, 600 million of them.
 Yet, not every blog home page is built right to effectively convert readers.

 What if we say that you have under eight seconds to convince a user to stay on your site and read your blog posts?
 Well, you do have not that much time to do this.

 Nevertheless, it’s possible.
-We’ve gathered examples of high converting websites to inspire you and show how to layout your blog correctly.
+We’ve gathered examples of high-converting websites to inspire you and show you how to layout your blog correctly.

 So, let’s begin with some main rules you’d better stick to and move to some stunning designs.

 - What elements a high-converting blog homepage should have?

 - 11 examples of high-converting blog homepages

 - 1. Backlinko

 What elements a high-converting blog homepage should have?